shipyardapp/Shipyard-Documentation/docs/reference/blueprints/blueprints-overview.md

   - template
 ---

-# Blueprints
+# Blueprints Overview

 ## Definition

 Blueprints are the foundation for most Vessels.
 They contain the design specifications needed to start building solutions for your organization.
 As such, they live at the organization level and can be used in any Project.
-They can either be built by Shipyard staff (as part of the [Blueprint Library](blueprint-library/blueprint-library-overview.md) or created by users in your organization.
+They can either be built by Shipyard staff (as part of the [Blueprint Library](blueprint-library/blueprint-library-overview.md)) or by users in your organization (as an Org Blueprint).

 Blueprints provide a way for technical users to create a reusable piece of code with organization-specific logic.
 When using a Blueprint, users are only required to provide key inputs needed for the Vessel to work correctly.
-All [code](code), package dependencies, and environment variables are abstracted away from the end user.
+All [code](../code/code-overview.md), [package dependencies](../packages/external-package-dependencies.md), and [environment variables](../environment-variables/environment-variables-overview.md) are abstracted away from the end user.

 All Blueprints are built using Code.
 You must select a supported language and provide the necessary code, arguments, environment variables, and packages necessary to make the Blueprint usable.
-Additionally, you can create [Blueprint Variables](org-blueprints/blueprint-variables.md) that users fill out on the [Inputs](../inputs.md) tab when they are setting up a new Vessel.
+Additionally, you can create [Blueprint Variables](org-blueprints/blueprint-variables.md) that users fill out on the [Inputs](../inputs.md) panel when they are setting up a new Vessel.

 When a Vessel is built with a Blueprint, it is considered to be a Dependent Vessel for that Blueprint because it depends on the underlying structure and code.
 All dependent Vessels for a Blueprint, across all projects, can be viewed on the Dependent Vessels tab, giving a high level of visibility into status and usage of reusable solutions.